liqd/thentos/docs/terminology.md

 Unless stated otherwise, all terms relate to concepts as implemented in thentos.
-Having that said, as
-[Adhocracy 3](https://github.com/liqd/adhocracy3) is the first web app to use thentos, we are covering the terminology for that, too.
+Having that said, as [Adhocracy3](https://github.com/liqd/adhocracy3) is the first web app to use thentos, we are covering the terminology for that, too.
 Other web apps will have different terms and concepts, and this document may be extended in the future to cover more of them.